-The correct amount of testosterone in your body can increase your strength dramatically with the appropriate training and nutritional program in place.
+The correct amount of testosterone in your body will increase your strength dramatically with the appropriate training and nutritional program in place.
 In fact, your strength may double if your testosterone was previously low.
-Muscle recovery and repair time should be considerably faster.
+Muscle recovery and repair time is considerably faster.
 How much strength you will gain and how lean you will get is determined by your training and your nutrition once your hormone levels are adjusted correctly.

 Your desire to lift weights and workout may dramatically increase with your new found energy, strength gains and appearance.
 You may find yourself “jones-ing” to go to the gym because those aches and pains that you previously felt are completely gone or have subsided substantially.

 Weight loss, strength gains, and fat burning

 More muscle equals less fat!
-Your body will need more calories to fuel workouts and repair and grow lean muscle, leaving less calories to be stored as fat.
-The stronger you become and the heavier weights you lift will further increase your lean muscle tissue and increase your metabolism making it much easier to utilize your fat stores for energy and lose excess weight.
+Your body will need more calories to fuel workouts, repair and grow lean muscle which will leave less calories to be stored as fat.
+The stronger you become and the heavier weights you lift will further increase your lean muscle tissue.
+More lean muscle will increase your metabolism making it much easier to utilize your fat stores for energy and lose excess weight.

 The correct amount of testosterone can have these positive effects: